tangrams/tangram-docs/pages/Shaders-Overview.md

 ## Shaders inside Tangram

-Each one of the [[styles|styles-overview]] on Tangram is related to both a geometry builder and a shader.
+Each one of the [styles](styles-overview.md) on Tangram is related to both a geometry builder and a shader.
 The geometries that builders produce (from incoming data source) is formatted in a specific way and pushed to the GPU where the shader receive it, processed and display it.
 This series of process and steps is known as a pipeline.

 ### Geometry Builders